Hunger that never subsides

-Hawthorn's captain, Luke Hodge, spoke to Fairfax about the Cats perpetuating hunger, which doesn’t look to subside any time soon.
+Hawthorn's captain, Luke Hodge, can't see the Cats perpetuating hunger coming to an end any time soon

 Whilst the NAB Cup doesn’t provide a true indication of which direction the season will take, many onlookers couldn’t help but notice, including Hodge, that the Cat’s preseason performance didn’t cast a shadow of doubt but only highlighted the club’s tenacity and conviction.